 Tip: runts may not have the same energy to nurse with vigor as the other puppies.
-It may help to let another puppy nurse first so to increase the milk flow to a particular nipple, then move this puppy away and let the runt use the nipple so that milk flows freely.
+It may help to let another puppy nurse first so to increase the milk flow, then move this puppy away and let the runt nurse so that milk flows freely.

 Health of Runts

 When a runt of the litter is born, it’s important to find out whether there is some congenital defect of some sort or genetic abnormality causing the puppy to not flourish and gain weight as the others.
 Getting a daily weight of the pups is paramount so to ensure they are growing at a steady pace.